Eating for Good– Social Enterprise Restaurants and Cafes in Australia

 Situated halfway along Swan Street in Melbourne, this isn't a hippy hangout as you may imagine if you've never frequented a social enterprise eatery before.
 Despite working within the sustainability field, this was perhaps a slight misconception which I held myself.
-Feast of Merit instead attracts a wide range of patrons, as we sit down for lunch we’re surrounded by office workers, yummy mummies and lunching ladies.
+Feast of Merit instead attracts a wide range of patrons, and as we sat down for lunch we were surrounded by office workers, mum's with little ones in tow, and lunching ladies.

-The menu is delightful, many exotic middle-eastern flavour combinations and new takes on comfort breakfast / brunch food.
-We choose three plates to share - organic chicken pieces, roasted carrot and beetroot with a spiced purée and eggplant with lentils and dill.
-We enjoy our flat whites and read the little leaflets about the enterprise and its mission whilst we wait - thumbs up from the boyfriend on the coffee.
+The menu is delightful and contains many exotic middle-eastern flavour combinations and new takes on comfort breakfast / brunch food.
+We choose three plates to share – organic chicken pieces, roasted carrot and beetroot with a spiced purée, and eggplant with lentils and dill.
+We enjoy our flat whites and read the handly-placed leaflets about the enterprise and its mission whilst we waited – thumbs up from the boyfriend on the coffee.
 The food is presented professionally, as you'd expect in a higher-end restaurant, and it’s incredibly tasty (especially the chicken!
 I don't know what seasoning they use but blimey that was good), super interesting and healthy to boot.

-Given the price which nudges a teeny bit towards the higher end of our backpacking brunch / lunch budget, the quality is fantastic.
-My only tiny quibble was that the portion size of the roasted carrots and beets was rather small, double the portion wouldn’t be too much.
+Given the price, which nudges a teeny bit towards the higher end of our backpacking budget, the quality is fantastic.
+My only tiny quibble was that the portion size of the roasted carrots and beets was rather small – doubling the portion would be great.
 We knew we should have also ordered the cauliflower side too (our server did suggest this when we ordered.)
 However, if that is the only gripe I can find then I think we're ok.
 The atmosphere, presentation, taste and service makes it more than worth it.

 I noted that they don't stop at food when doing good.
-In the bathrooms 'Thank You' hand wash graces the sinks - another social enterprise devoted to providing clean water and sanitation - nice touch.
+In the bathrooms 'Thank You' hand wash graces the sinks, which is a really nice touch.
+Thank You is another Australian social enterprise devoted to providing clean water and sanitation.

 A recent update on the Feast of Merit’s website states that ‘As of May 2017, 285 YGAP impact entrepreneurs across East Africa, South Africa and the Pacific have significantly and measurably changed the lives of 304,865 people living in poverty since completing the YGAP accelerator program.’
 Measuring and understanding impact is a huge success indicator for any social enterprise or charity, and usually the most difficult thing to quantify.
 To see it communicated clearly is brilliant.

 As far as eating for a good cause goes, I think we’re off to a good start.
-The bar has been set.
+The bar has been set high.

 Feast of Merit